jackfranklin/javascriptplayground.com/_posts/2016-07-18-css-modules-webpack-react.md

 ---
 layout: post
 title: Setting up CSS Modules with React and Webpack
-intro: In this post I'll discuss how I used Webpack to add CSS Modules to an existing ReactJS application.
+intro: In this post we'll look at how to use CSS Modules in React using Webpack.
+We'll configure Webpack and the CSS Loader to parse CSS and load it in the browser.
+By keeping the CSS scoped to each component we can avoid any CSS conflicts and make CSS much easier to deal with.
 ---

 One of the biggest problems that developers face with CSS is that CSS is global.
 Each CSS class gets exposed globally and it’s very easy to inadvertently break a piece of your site when editing or adding CSS for a new feature.
 In an era where many developers are building websites as components with a framework such as React, CSS is an even bigger problem.